 The CMRS/LD certification is valid for four years from the last day of the month that the certification was granted.
-To renew the certification, a CMRS/LD must document 36 hours of additional training and pass the written test.
+To renew the certification, a CMRS/LD must undergo an audit to ensure they have completed the appropriate trainings and are a CRS certificate holder in good standing before they are authorized to take the CMRS/LD written exam.